Cadbury Logo

 Cadbury' Logo 1876

 An interesting version of the logo was introduced in 1876.
 The wording was now in black italic type.
-At the same time, all the letters are not on a straight horizontal line but seem to rise.
-Separately noteworthy are the curves and strokes in the letters, which made them more refined.
+At the same time, not all the letters are on a straight horizontal line but seem to rise.
+The curves and strokes in the letters are individually noteworthy, making them more refined.

 1900